 - The journal has no article submission, processing, or publication charges.

-- All materials of the paper, — Manuscript + Figures + signed & scanned Copyright Transfer Agreement, which may be signed by all authors or corresponding one on their behalf, — should be submitted via e-mail with the title of the manuscript in the subject of e-mail and duplication within the text of the message.
+- All materials of the paper, — Manuscript + Figures + signed & scanned Copyright Transfer Agreement, which may be signed by all authors or corresponding one on their behalf, — should be submitted via e-mail with the title of the manuscript in the subject of e-mail and/or within the text of the message.
 Also, please provide in the email body text the authors profiles in the Google Scholar and Scopus.
 In case of need, a hard copy of the paper along with its electronic copy carrier might be submitted by the regular mail.

 Published articles are open-accessed and licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License .